Zephyrhills, Florida: History

 Zephyrhills began as the town of Abbott on April 18, 1888, and consisted of 280.74 acres.
-It was briefly renamed Hegman from 1890 to 1892 until its name was reverted back to Abbott.
+It was briefly renamed Hegman from 1890 to 1892 until its name was reverted to Abbott.
 A voting district was established in 1893 followed by a post office in 1896.
 In 1909, Captain Howard B. Jeffries, a Civil War Union veteran from Pennsylvania, purchased 35,000 acres and created the Zephyrhills Colony Company with a plan to create a community for Civil War veterans.
 In 1910 the town voted to change its name to Zephyrhills; it was incorporated in 1914.

 In 1941, one resident reported that Zephyrhills had a sundown town policy forbidding Black people from living within the city limits.

 The city created a historic district in 1999; in 2001 the Zephyrhills Historic District was nominated for and listed on the National Register of Historic Places.
 A Founders Day celebration is held annually in March.